Why Philosophy at CEU?

 - Financial packages and tuition waivers are available to both MA and PhD students.
 The overwhelming majority of students in the Department of Philosophy receive financial packages.

-- The Department has placed its PhD alumni with permanent or tenure track full-time positions at leading universities in Bulgaria, the Czech Republic, Germany, Hungary, Romania, Spain, Sweden and Turkey.
+- The Department has placed its PhD alumni with permanent or tenure track full-time positions at leading universities in Bulgaria, the Czech Republic, Germany, Hungary, Romania, Spain, Sweden, Turkey and elsewhere.
 Others currently have researcher or postdoc positions in US, UK, German and other universities.
 Its MA program prepares students to continue their studies at leading PhD programs, and many of its alumni have continued their studies at top universities, especially in the US, UK and other English-speaking countries.
-Meet some of our alumni here.

 - The Department’s strong focus on the philosophy of mind and related subjects, and its joint and cross-listed courses with Cognitive Science, afford an excellent opportunity for the interdisciplinary study of the mind.
 Some recent courses in the field:

 - Action and Agency: Causal and Teleological Interpretations

 This shared focus comes with a variety of views on the same subjects, which is conducive to a fruitful dialogue.
 Have a taste of our different approaches to the philosophy of perception in this video.